-6.1 There may be occasions when Hightown agrees a local lettings plan for a particular scheme or area with the Local Authority, in order to promote sustainable communities.
+3.9 Local Lettings Plans 3.9.1 Hightown may agree a local lettings plan for a particular scheme or area with the Local Authority, in order to promote sustainable communities.
 Under a local lettings plan, certain groups, for example applicants who are working, may be awarded additional priority by the Local Authority for some properties.

-7. Direct Lets and Internal Transfers

-- 7.1 Hightown does not hold an internal transfer list.
+3.10 Direct Lets and Internal Transfers 3.10.1 Hightown does not hold an internal transfer list.
 Any properties which are not subject to nomination rights or let through the Local Authority Housing Register will be advertised through Homeswapper and/or Zoopla.
-This will be publicised to Hightown tenants. - 7.1.1 Current Hightown tenant with a housing need under this policy that wishes to move will be given priority over external applicants in accordance with the Allocation points scheme in Appendix 1. - 7.2 In accordance with S167 of the 1996 Housing Act (as amended) reasonable preference will be given to external applicants from the following groups: - people who have been assessed by the Local Authority as homeless within the meaning of Part 7 of the Housing Act 1996 (including those who are intentionally homeless and those not in priority need) - people occupying insanitary or overcrowded housing or otherwise living

-- in unsatisfactory housing conditions - people who need to move on welfare or medical grounds relating to a disability - people occupying housing accommodation, which is temporary or occupied on insecure terms - families with dependent children - households consisting of or including someone who is expecting a child - households whose social or economic circumstances are such that they have difficulty in securing settled accommodation. - 7.3 Applicants for Direct Let or Internal transfer should complete an Application for Rented Housing form.
-The tenant will receive written notification of the outcome of their application and any priority awarded. - 7.4 Generally, no offer of accommodation will be made to a current Hightown tenant who has rent arrears or outstanding recharges.
+This will be publicised to Hightown tenants.
+3.10.2 Current Hightown tenants with a housing need under this policy that wish to move will be given priority over external applicants in accordance with the Allocation of points scheme in Appendix 1.
+3.10.3 In accordance with S167 of the 1996 Housing Act (as amended) reasonable preference will be given to external applicants from the following groups: people who have been assessed by the Local Authority as homeless within the meaning of Part 7 of the Housing Act 1996 (including those who are intentionally homeless and those not in priority need) people occupying insanitary or overcrowded housing or otherwise living in unsatisfactory housing conditions people who need to move on welfare or medical grounds relating to a disability people occupying housing accommodation, which is temporary or occupied on insecure terms families with dependent children households consisting of or including someone who is expecting a child households whose social or economic circumstances are such that they have difficulty in securing settled accommodation.
+3.10.4 Applicants for Direct Let or Internal transfer should complete an Application for Rented Housing form and will undergo the assessment process outlined above.
+The applicant will receive written notification of the outcome of their application and any priority awarded.
+3.10.5 Generally, no offer of accommodation will be made to a current Hightown tenant who has rent arrears or outstanding recharges.
 However, discretion may be exercised to allow an alternative offer of accommodation to be made, such cases will be considered by the Head of Housing.
-Circumstances where discretion may be exercised include arrears accruing due to welfare reform (e.g. the reduction in housing benefit for spare rooms or the benefit cap), tenants fleeing violence or serious harassment. - 7.4.1 Any offer made to a tenant with rent arrears or outstanding recharges will be conditional upon an agreement being entered into to clear the debt as part of the tenancy conditions for their new home.
+Circumstances where discretion may be exercised include arrears accruing due to welfare reform (e.g. the reduction in housing benefit for spare rooms or the benefit cap), tenants fleeing violence or serious harassment, tenants with a disability where their current home does not meet their need and cannot be adapted.
+3.10.6 Any offer made to a tenant with rent arrears or outstanding recharges will be conditional upon an agreement being entered into to clear the debt as part of the tenancy conditions for their new home.
+3.11 Managed Moves 3.11.1 In some situations, it may be necessary to transfer a tenant on management grounds, for example, where a tenant is fleeing domestic violence, a high level medical need, or due to an irresolvable dispute between neighbours over a long period of time.